Name, Office, and Organizational Structure

 4.1 Composition: The Board of Directors (“Board”) shall be composed of:

 a.
-“Officers,” President, Vice President, Secretary, Treasurer, and Directors.
+“Directors” including President, Vice President, Secretary, and Directors.

 b.
-“HAA Directors” as appointed by the Dean of Continuing Education.
+“HAA Directors” as appointed by the Dean of Continuing Education as well as elected by alumni in the HAA election.

-4.2 Standing Committees: The following are the Standing Committees of the Association with duties provided in the Bylaws.
+4.2 Standing Committees: Standing Committees of the Association are allowed with duties provided in the Bylaws.
 Committee Chairs shall be appointed by a majority vote of the Board.
-The Dean of Continuing Education, or his designee, shall serve in a non-voting, advisory capacity on all committees.
+The Dean of Continuing Education, or his or her designee, shall serve in a non-voting, advisory capacity on all committees.

 Powers and Duties of the Board